kelly-kellerheikkila/react-user-manager/README.md

 The packages shown are dynamically generated and would normally be returned in the REST response.
 All data is mocked, so there is no actual REST API server behind this demo, though it would be trivial to create one in Python, PHP, etc.

-The demo was written by Kelly Keller-Heikkila.
 If interested in how Kelly can help your development efforts, feel free to reach her at kelly@keller-heikkila.org.